-- 5.15.1 The maximum delay allowed, computed from the respective signals as recorded by the FIA ADR or FIA Standard ECU, between the accelerator pedal position input signal and the corresponding output demands being achieved is 50ms. - 5.15.2 Teams may be required to demonstrate the accuracy of the power unit configurations used by the FIA Standard ECU. - 5.15.3 Power unit control must not be influenced by clutch position, movement or operation. - 5.15.4 The idle speed control target may not exceed 4,000rpm. - 5.15.5 A number of power unit protections are available in the FIA Standard ECU. - A minimum of nine seconds hold time should be configured for the power unit protections enabled during qualifying and race.
-The configuration of the air tray fire detection and throttle failsafe are exceptionally unrestricted in order to allow each team to achieve the best level of safety. - 5.15.6 The power unit must achieve the torque demanded by the FIA standard software. - 5.15.7 In order to measure the torque generated by the power unit the following sensors must be fitted: - a.
-Each driveshaft must be fitted with a torque sensor which has been manufactured and calibrated by an FIA designated supplier to a specification determined by the FIA. - b.
-The power unit output shaft must be fitted with a torque sensor which has been manufactured and calibrated by an FIA designated supplier to a specification determined by the FIA. - c.
-The MGU-K must be fitted with a torque sensor which has been manufactured and calibrated by a FIA designated supplier to a specification determined by the FIA.
-The installation of the MGU-K torque sensor must be approved by the FIA.
+- 5.15.1 The maximum delay allowed, computed from the respective signals as recorded by the FIA ADR or FIA Standard ECU, between the accelerator pedal position input signal and the corresponding output demands being achieved is 50ms. - 5.15.2 Teams may be required to demonstrate the accuracy of the power unit configurations used by the FIA Standard ECU. - 5.15.3 Power unit control must not be influenced by clutch position, movement or operation. - 5.15.4 The idle speed control target may not exceed 4,000rpm. - 5.15.5 A number of power unit protections are available in the FIA Standard ECU.

+A minimum of nine seconds hold time should be configured for the power unit protections enabled during qualifying and race.
+The configuration of the air tray fire detection and throttle failsafe are exceptionally unrestricted in order to allow each team to achieve the best level of safety.

+- 5.15.6 The power unit must achieve the torque demanded by the FIA standard software. - 5.15.7 Regulatory torque sensors must be fitted to measure the following output torques: - a) The PU torque output (Ref Appendix 3 Item 17) - b) The MGU-K torque output (Ref Appendix 3, item 23)